Eden-Shaim/Dublin-stream-app/README.md

 ## Requirements

 For running the files on a private environment, please install needed packages using: pip install -r requirement.txt.

+In order to see the Kibana dashboard in our website you need to start our virtual machine

 ## Instructions
 To create the twitter data please run the script create_tweeter_data.py